-Fig. 46 SM power losses for the main components (a) box plot and (b) pie charts at 95% and 50% confidence levels.
+Fig. 42 SM power losses for the main components (a) box plot and (b) pie charts at 95% and 50% confidence levels.

-4. Experimental results and validations
+Chapter 4.
+Experimental results and validations

-From the previous section two prototypes where built, the first one was done before the ser pility analysis to validate the operation of the Proposed ESS; therefore, efficiency was not high and for these reasons the ser polity analysis was carried out in order to improve and analyze the system's efficiency.
-This section shows the relevant tests done for both prototypes and the validations test benches for them.
+From the previous chapter two prototypes were built, the first one was done before the sensibility analysis to validate the operation of the Proposed ESS; therefore, efficiency was not high and for these reasons, the sensibility analysis was carried out to improve and analyze the system's efficiency.
+This chapter shows the relevant tests done for both prototypes and the validations test benches for them.

 4.1.
 Prototype with a single SC per SM

-The first prototype consisted of two SMs for each half branch was constructed, with a maximum power transfer of 175W per SM and only one SC in each SM.
-Fig. 47 shows the complete MMC, composed of the top branch, the bottom branch, a v{MMC} and i{MMC} sensor board and a microcontroller unit (MCU), which acts as master controller.
+The first prototype consisted of two SMs for each half branch, with a maximum power transfer of 175W per SM and only one SC in each SM.
+Fig. 43 shows the complete MMC, composed of the top branch, the bottom branch, a $v{\rm MMC}$ and $i{\rm MMC}$ sensor board, and a Microcontroller Unit (MCU), which acts as the master controller.
 Each SM integrates all the components listed in Table 4, power switches are at the bottom and attached to a heatsink large enough to maintain operating temperatures within a safe margin using natural convection.
 In addition, the TI TMS320F28027 DSP was used as the SM controller, which includes the proportional controller for balancing the SCs and the PWM generator.
-The SM planar transformer was designed and developed specially for the prototype using an interleaving scheme with custom built windings [88].
-The master controller was implemented in a Texas Instruments Delfino F28379D MCU, which measures and gives the references to the SMs.
+The SM planar transformer was designed and developed, especially for the prototype using an interleaving scheme with custom-built windings [79].
+The master controller was implemented in a Texas Instruments Delfino F28379D MCU, which measures and gives references to the SMs.

-Fig. 47 Complete MMC Prototype.
+Fig. 43 Complete MMC Prototype.

 Four experimental tests were performed.
-The first test was the validation of the SM waveforms in buck-mode and boost-mode as Fig. 48 shows.
-These waveforms are consistent with the theoretical and simulated ones (Fig. 28 and Fig. 29).
+The first test was the validation of the SM waveforms in buck-mode and boost-mode as Fig. 44 shows.
+These waveforms are consistent with the theoretical and simulated ones (Fig. 24 and Fig. 25).